 - Cool-touch spring lid grip provides safer access to food

-It comes with cast iron cooking grates, which helps retain heat better and provides an even and consistent cooking experience.
+It comes with cast iron cooking grates, which help retain heat better and provides an even and consistent cooking experience.

 It has multiple dampers for adjusting airflow, which gives you plenty of control over the heat and temperature within the cooking chamber.